 Idaho State University-Meridian researchers will provide $100 in gift cards to children who complete a study to help determine how youngsters with language learning difficulties process and understand language.

-The two are looking for English-speaking children, ages 6 to 8 years, who have normal hearing but have language difficulties.
-These are children who probably attend speech-language therapy and are working on learning new words, using grammar correctly, and/or answering questions, said Ogiela.
+The two are looking for English-speaking children, ages 6 to 7 years, who have normal hearing and a history of language learning difficulties.
+That can include children with learning disabilities, delayed language development, or language impairments or disorders, said Ogiela.

-Participants will receive up to two gift cards totaling $100 for participating in two research sessions that may last up to two hours each.
+Participants will receive two gift cards totaling $100 for participating in two research sessions which may last up to two hours each.
 The first session will include a language test and hearing screening, and the second will measure brain development.
 Participants will receive a $25 gift card to Target or Walmart for completing the first session, and a $75 gift card for the second.

 Testing, which will be done at the ISU-Meridian Child Language Lab, 1311 E. Central Drive, will begin immediately.
 For more information, call the lab at (208) 373-1870 or email firstname.lastname@example.org.